alexbosworth/balanceofsatoshis/CONTRIBUTING.md

 - Try to be very specific with error messages and try to not repeat one
 - Callbacks should always be called as (err, result)
 - Try and catch should not be used unless an error is expected

+### Testing

+- Ideally there is a tap unit test that has 100% coverage, using mock-lnd
+- Also good is a ln-docker-daemons integration test for common scenarios
+- Design methods so that they can easily tested with self-contained unit tests
+- Avoid breaking existing tests, changes should also change relevant tests